yangccuc/yangccuc.github.io/_pages/about.md

 Hi!
 My name is Gabriel Pensamiento and I am a fourth-year Ph.D.
 Candidate in Business Analytics and Operations at the [University of Pittsburgh Joseph M. Katz Graduate School of Business](https://business.pitt.edu/), **where I expect to graduate by June 2025**.

-Under the guidance of Professor [Leon Valdes](https://www.leonvaldes.com/), I have had the privilege of working on multiple Socially Responsible Operations projects on topics I deeply care about, using experimental and behavioral approaches.
-This experience has led me to be a part of the Behavioral and Sustainable Operations community.
-I am eagerly looking forward to continuing my research and involvement in these fields as I progress in my academic career.

 Under the guidance of Professor [Leon Valdes](https://www.leonvaldes.com/), I have had the privilege of working on multiple Socially Responsible Operations projects on topics I deeply care about using experimental and behavioral approaches.
 This experience has led me to be a part of the Behavioral and Sustainable Operations community.
 I look forward to continuing my research and involvement in these fields as I progress in my academic career.

 Before moving to Pittsburgh with my wife to pursue my PhD studies, I joined [IPADE Business School](https://www.ipadebusinessschool.com/) in Mexico City to learn more about the academic life at a business school.
 I got my Bachelor's in Industrial Engineering at Universidad del Istmo in Guatemala, where I'm originally from, and to which I still travel twice a year.